intelligenthack/badgie-migrator/README.md

 ## How are migrations used?

 Usually there's a build step that runs migrations.
 This in general should happen before running the application or running tests.
-It is a convetion that we first alter the database in a backwards compatible way and then we deploy the new version of the application that takes advantage of the new version
+It is a convention that we first alter the database in a backwards compatible way and then we deploy the new version of the application that takes advantage of the new version

 ## Are migrations safe?